agarcia-gp/hello-world2/README.md

 # hello-world2

+Hola!
+This is a small write-up as part of the tutorial.
-My second repository with my Genius Plaza account
+My second repository with my Genius Plaza account.